Abby Jane Morrell: Reception

 Morrell's account Narrative of a Voyage to the Ethiopic and South Atlantic Ocean, Indian Ocean, Chinese Sea, North and South Pacific Oceans, in the Years 1829, 1830, 1831 was published in New York in 1833 by J. & J. Harper.
 It was ghost-written by Samuel Knapp, whilst her husband's was completed by poet Samuel Woodworth.
 The Christian Magazine wrote a double review alongside Emma Willard's Letters from France and Britain, and wrote that "both are the productions of our self-taught countrywomen who [are] ... creditable to their sex".

 Described today as a "series of self-serving cliches", Morrell's account suffers from no straightforward structure, which could be due to its dual authorship.
-However, Morrell is compassionate to most: she argues for the reform of sea laws; she sees the non-white people they encounter as human, but nevertheless thinks they should speak English, reflecting her privilege as a white American woman.
-Like many other writers, writing in antebellum America she approves of colonisation.
+However, Morrell is compassionate to most: she argues for the reform of sea laws; she sees the non-white people they encounter as human, but nevertheless thinks they should speak English.
+Like many other writers writing in antebellum America, she approves of colonisation.

 Unlike many accounts by wives of ship's captains, Morrell's account was aimed at a wide, public audience.
-Her calls for reform in terms of education, both abroad and on board ship, put her within the context of other nineteenth-century social concerns.
+Her calls for reform in terms of education, both abroad and on board ship, put her within the context of nineteenth-century social concerns.

 In more recent scholarship, Morrell's account has been over-shadowed by the longer career of her husband, and academics such as Fairhead have blamed her memoir for opaque representations of her.

-She was featured in the 'Territories of the French Antarctic' Stamp Series in 2000 on the 4 Franc stamp.
+She was featured on a 4 franc postage stamp issued by the French Southern and Antarctic Lands in 2000.